-- Confirm that the placement supervisor agrees to participate in the fellowship-related activities in support of the candidate: join a kick-off call at the start of the fellowship year with the fellow, the fellow's academic mentor, and SRCD staff; provide feedback on the candidate’s professional development plan and support their progress towards the outlined goals; provide feedback on the fellow’s Spotlight column, Professional Portfolio, and Capstone presentation; and complete an end-of-year evaluation of the fellowship; and attend semi-annual meetings with SRCD fellowship staff to ensure the fellow and the state placement office has a successful fellowship experience.
+- Confirm that the placement supervisor agrees to participate in the fellowship-related activities in support of the candidate: join a kick-off call at the start of the fellowship year with the fellow and SRCD staff; provide feedback on the candidate’s professional development plan and support their progress towards the outlined goals; provide feedback on the fellow’s Spotlight column, Professional Portfolio, and Capstone presentation; complete an end-of-year evaluation of the fellowship; and attend semi-annual meetings with SRCD fellowship staff to ensure the fellow and the state placement office has a successful fellowship experience.

 The statement of support must be signed and on letterhead.

 How do I submit a full application?

 Applications must be submitted through an online portal.
-Applications are due by January 24, 2022.
-See “Application Submission Instructions” above for more information.
+Applications are due by January 23, 2023 at 11:59pm Eastern.
+See “Application Submission Instructions" above for more information.

-How are State Policy Post-doctoral Fellowship full applications evaluated?
+How are State Policy Post-doctoral Fellowship applications evaluated?